horizontalsystems/Bitcoin-Explained-Guide/README.md

 # Bitcoin-Explained-101

 What is Bitcoin?
 How it works?
 How to get started?
 Everything you should know in simple terms.

 ## Table Of Contents

 1. About Bitcoin

--- What is Bitcoin?
+- What is Bitcoin?
--- How Bitcoin network works?
+- How Bitcoin network works?
+- Bitcoin Network is Decentralized

 2. Why Bitcoin